JS195/ancestree/README.md

 ## Why Ancestree?

-Exploratory research is messy.
-You clean a dataset three different ways, train ten models, overwrite half your outputs, and two weeks later you're staring at `final_v2_REAL.csv` wondering which preprocessing produced it — and whether the code that made it was even committed.
+Iterative workflows are messy.
+You run ten variations, tweak parameters, rerun branches, and two weeks later you're staring at `final_v2_REAL.csv` wondering which preprocessing produced it — and whether the code that made it was even committed.
+When you want to explore two ideas in parallel, or branch off a promising result and try three different things with it, there's no simple way to represent this, let alone track it.

+This is a problem in machine learning, but it's just as common in simulation, optimisation, data engineering, document processing, or any workflow where steps build on each other and results branch.
+Tools like MLflow solve it well, but only if you're doing ML and willing to stand up a server.
+For everything else, the options are thin.

-Ancestree solves this with one idea: **every step of your pipeline is a node**.
+Ancestree solves this with one idea: **every step of your pipeline is a local node folder**.
 A node is just a directory that holds the step's outputs plus a metadata record describing where it came from.
-Chain nodes together and you get a complete, queryable family tree of your data — durable on disk, reconstructable at any time, and visual when you want it to be.
+Chain nodes together and you get a complete, queryable family tree of your work — durable on disk, reconstructable at any time, and visual when you want it to be.

+One of Ancestree's first production use cases was an iterative optimisation, with 10+ generations, 3 steps per generation, and dozens of branches.

+---

+## What makes it different

+**It enforces lineage — it doesn't just record it.**
+`rules={"model": ["clean"]}` makes an illegal pipeline transition a `ValueError` at creation time.
+Every other tracker is a passive logbook.
+This is an active grammar for your pipeline.

+**Files are the database.
+There is no lock-in.**
+Every node is a plain directory.
+Every record is a human-readable `meta.json` sitting next to the artifacts it describes.
+You can `grep` it, `rsync` it, zip it, commit it.
+Uninstall Ancestree tomorrow — your lineage is still legible.
+The index is a disposable cache; delete it and it rebuilds from disk.

+**Forensic crash semantics.**
+A step that dies mid-run keeps its partial output, flagged `healthy=False` and searchable.
+A step that wrote nothing vanishes without a trace.
+Partial work is evidence, not garbage.

+**Reproducibility honesty, zero config.**
+Every node captures who ran it, on what platform, with what Python, at which git commit — and a dirty-worktree flag surfaced as a first-class warning in the UI.

+**The UI is one file you can email.**
+The entire explorer — lineage graph, metadata search, health indicators, metric heatmap, sortable runs table, cmd-click diff, activity timeline, dark mode — is a single self-contained HTML file that opens from `file://`.
+Attach it to a PR, a paper, a Slack message.
+No login.
+No server.
+No link that expires.

+**Not ML-shaped.**
+Step types are your vocabulary — ETL, simulation, lab protocol, report generation, image processing.
+The "runs/experiments/models" ontology that ML tools impose isn't here.

 ---